mozilla/sccache/README.md

 If you need to override the default endpoint you can set `SCCACHE_ENDPOINT`.
 To connect to a minio storage for example you can set `SCCACHE_ENDPOINT=<ip>:<port>`.
 If your endpoint requires TLS, set `SCCACHE_S3_USE_SSL=true`.

+You can also define a prefix that will be prepended to the keys of all cache objects created and read within the S3 bucket, effectively creating a scope.
+To do that use the `SCCACHE_S3_KEY_PREFIX` environment variable.
+This can be useful when sharing a bucket with another application.

 ### Redis
 Set `SCCACHE_REDIS` to a [Redis](https://redis.io/) url in format `redis://[:<passwd>@]<hostname>[:port][/<db>]` to store the cache in a Redis instance.
 Redis can be configured as a LRU (least recently used) cache with a fixed maximum cache size.
 Set `maxmemory` and `maxmemory-policy` according to the [Redis documentation](https://redis.io/topics/lru-cache).
 The `allkeys-lru` policy which discards the *least recently accessed or modified* key fits well for the sccache use case.